Three benefits of using propensity to drive customer engagement

 Know your customer better

 Propensity is what gradually acquaints you with your customer.
 It helps you build your customer profiles and over time you have a real understanding of the personas who are part of your audience.
-If you know 35% of your base are social media addicts (responding to campaigns on social media), some 20% are ‘deal lovers’ (who open every offer communication on any channel) and 10% are ‘slow movers’ (who always react only after 3rd follow-up) wouldn’t you say you’re better equipped to make those conversions happen?
+If you know 35% of your base are social media addicts (responding to marketing campaigns on social media), some 20% are ‘deal lovers’ (who open every offer communication on any channel) and 10% are ‘slow movers’ (who always react only after 3rd follow-up) wouldn’t you say you’re better equipped to make those conversions happen?

 Plan campaign cadence